-- There is high confidence that policies and institutions which accentuate vicious cycles of poverty and ill-health, land degradation and greenhouse gas emissions undermine stability and are barriers to - ill-health, land degradation and greenhouse gas emissions undermine stability and are barriers to achieving climate resilient sustainable development.
-There is high confidence that change in climate - and land pose high periodic and sustained risk to the very young, those living in poverty, and ageing - populations.
-Older people are particularly exposed due to more restricted access to resources, changes - 38 in physiology, and decreased mobility resulting from age which may limit adaptive capacity of - individuals and populations as a whole (Filiberto et al. 2010). - 40 Combinations of food insecurity, livelihood loss related to degrading soils and ecosystem change, or - 41 other factors that diminish the habitability of where people live disrupt social fabric and are currently - detected in most regions of the world (Carleton and Hsiang 2016b) There is high confidence that - 43 coastal flooding and degradation already poses widespread and rising future risk to infrastructure - 44 value and stranded infrastructure, as well as livelihoods made possible by urban infrastructure - 45 (Radhakrishnan et al. 2017; Pathirana, A., Radhakrishnan, M., Quan 2018; Pathirana, A., - Radhakrishnan, M., Ashley 2018; Radhakrishnan, M., Nguyen, H., Gersonius 2018; EEA 2016; - 47 Pelling and Wisner 2012; Oke et al. 2017; Parnell and Walawege 2011; Uzun and Cete 2004; Melvin - 48 et al. 2017).

-- 49 There is high evidence and high agreement that climate and land change pose high risk to - 50 communities and interdependent infrastructure systems including electric power, and transportation - are highly vulnerable and interdependent (Below et al. 2012; Adger et al. 2013; Pathirana, A.,
+- There is high confidence that policies and institutions which accentuate vicious cycles of poverty and ill-health, land degradation and greenhouse gas emissions undermine stability and are barriers to - 33 achieving climate resilient sustainable development.
+There is high confidence that change in climate - 34 and land pose high periodic and sustained risk to the very young, those living in poverty, and ageing - populations.
+Older people are particularly exposed due to more restricted access to resources, changes - 36 in physiology, and decreased mobility resulting from age which may limit adaptive capacity of - individuals and populations as a whole (Filiberto et al. 2010). - 38 Combinations of food insecurity, livelihood loss related to degrading soils and ecosystem change, or - other factors that diminish the habitability of where people live disrupt social fabric and are currently - detected in most regions of the world (Carleton and Hsiang 2016b) There is high confidence that coastal - 41 flooding and degradation already poses widespread and rising future risk to infrastructure value and - stranded infrastructure, as well as livelihoods made possible by urban infrastructure (Radhakrishnan et - 43 al. 2017; Pathirana, A., Radhakrishnan, M., Quan 2018; Pathirana, A., Radhakrishnan, M., Ashley 2018; - Radhakrishnan, M., Nguyen, H., Gersonius 2018; EEA 2016; Pelling and Wisner 2012; Oke et al. 2017; - 45 Parnell and Walawege 2011; Uzun and Cete 2004; Melvin et al. 2017). - 46 There is high evidence and high agreement that climate and land change pose high risk to communities - 47 and interdependent infrastructure systems including electric power, transportation, and other - 48 infrastructures are highly vulnerable and interdependent (Below et al. 2012; Adger et al. 2013; - 49 Pathirana, A., Radhakrishnan, M., Quan 2018) (Conway and Schipper 2011; Caney 2014; Chung Tiam - 50 Fook 2017; Pathirana, A., Radhakrishnan, M., Quan 2018).
+These systems are exposed to disruption - from severe climate events such as weather-related power interruptions lasting for hours to days (Panteli

-- 1 Radhakrishnan, M., Quan 2018)(Conway and Schipper 2011; Caney 2014; Chung Tiam Fook 2017; - 2 Pathirana, A., Radhakrishnan, M., Quan 2018).
-These systems are exposed to disruption from severe - 3 climate events such as weather-related power interruptions lasting for hours to days (Panteli and - 4 Mancarella 2015).
-Increased magnitude and frequency of high winds, ice storms, hurricanes and heat - 5 waves have caused widespread damage to power infrastructure and have caused severe outages, - 6 affecting significant numbers of customers in urban and rural areas (Abi-Samra and Malcolm 2011). - 7 Increasing populations, enhanced per capita water use, climate change, and allocations for water - 8 conservation are potential threats to adequate water availability.
-As climate change produces - 9 variations in rainfall, these challenges will intensify, evidenced by severe water shortages in recent - 10 years in Capetown, Los Angeles, Rio de Janeiro among others (Watts et al. 2018; Majumder 2015; - Ashoori et al. 2015; Mini et al. 2015; Otto et al. 2015)(Cross-Chapter Box 5: Case study on policy - responses to drought in Chapter 3)(Ranatunga et al. 2014)(Ray and Shaw 2016; Gopakumar 2014).
+- and Mancarella 2015).
+Increased magnitude and frequency of high winds, ice storms, hurricanes and - 2 heat waves have caused widespread damage to power infrastructure and have caused severe outages, - 3 affecting significant numbers of customers in urban and rural areas (Abi-Samra and Malcolm 2011). - 4 Increasing populations, enhanced per capita water use, climate change, and allocations for water - 5 conservation are potential threats to adequate water availability.
+As climate change produces variations - 6 in rainfall, these challenges would intensify, evidenced by severe water shortages in recent years in - 7 Capetown, Los Angeles, Rio de Janeiro among others (Watts et al. 2018; Majumder 2015; Ashoori et - 8 al. 2015; Mini et al. 2015; Otto et al. 2015) (Cross-Chapter Box 5: Case study on policy responses to - 9 drought in Chapter 3)(Ranatunga et al. 2014)(Ray and Shaw 2016; Gopakumar 2014).

-Cross-chapter Box 10: Economic dimensions of climate change
+Cross-chapter Box 10: Economic dimensions of climate change and land

-and land

-- Koko Warner (The United States of America), Aziz Elbehri (Morocco), Marta Guadalupe Rivera Ferre (Spain), Alisher Mirzabaev (Germany/Uzbekistan), Lindsay Stringer (United Kingdom), Anita - Wreford (New Zealand)
+Koko Warner (United States of America), Aziz Elbehri (Morocco), Marta Guadalupe Rivera Ferre (Spain), Alisher Mirzabaev (Uzbekistan), Lindsay Stringer (United Kingdom), Anita Wreford (New Zealand)